-Manual Lymph Drainage (also referred to as simply MLD) is a very gentle type of massage therapy used to drain excess fluid from the body and improve the overall functioning of the lymphatic (immune) system.
+Manual Lymph Drainage is a very gentle type of massage therapy used to drain excess fluid from the body and improve the overall functioning of the lymphatic (immune) system.

 MLD is most commonly used to treat Lymphedema, which is characterised by the blockage of lymph nodes in the arms and legs.
 MLD is used to improve the inner workings of the lymphatic system.